 Costume Designers

-Costume designers drawing on Paris haute couture, the Cinémathèque archives, and centuries of French fashion heritage.
+Costume designers who draw on Paris haute couture, the Cinémathèque archives, and centuries of French fashion heritage.

 France is the world capital of fashion, and French costume designers carry that heritage into every production.
-With access to Paris's haute couture ateliers, the Cinémathèque Française's costume archives, and the fashion houses of Avenue Montaigne — Chanel, Dior, Yves Saint Laurent — costume designers in France work within an ecosystem unmatched anywhere in the world.
+They draw on Paris's haute couture ateliers and the Cinémathèque Française's costume archives.
+The fashion houses of Avenue Montaigne — Chanel, Dior, Yves Saint Laurent — sit close at hand.
+No other market offers costume designers a setting like this.

-Our network includes costume designers experienced across period productions set in Versailles and the Loire Valley, contemporary Parisian dramas, luxury fashion content, and international co-productions supported by the TRIP rebate.
-French-English bilingual designers bridge creative communication between international directors and the skilled ateliers, cutters, and craftspeople who bring wardrobes to life.
+Our network covers designers skilled across many shoot types.
+They handle period shoots set in Versailles and the Loire Valley, modern Parisian dramas, luxury fashion content, and global co-productions backed by the TRIP rebates.
+Bilingual French-English designers bridge the creative talk between global directors and the local crew.
+That crew of skilled ateliers, cutters, and craftspeople brings each wardrobe to life.

 ACT 01